nwplus/self-learning-resources/3-intermediate/db-types.md

 ### Downsides

 SQL can be restrictive in the sense that it requires that you use predefined schemas to determine the structure of your data before you work with it.
 This can require significant up-front preparation, and it can mean that a change in the structure would be both difficult and disruptive to your whole system.
-Additionally, with the increasing prevalence of cloud computing, not being horizontally scalable can be seen as a downside since you can only increase the power of one machine so much.
+Additionally, with the increasing prevalence of cloud computing, being vertically scalable can be seen as a downside since you can only increase the power of one machine so much.

 ## Non-Relational Databases